 Trip Leaders are the heart of our club.
 These experienced paddlers have received training in both rescue skills and group management.
-They determine which trips they want to lead, assign an appropriate skill requirement (from Level 0 – Basic to Level III – Advanced as define in the Skills Assessment Chart) and vet members who register for the trip to ensure that their skills and boat are a good match for the trip.
+They determine which trips they want to lead, assign an appropriate skill requirement (from Level Recreational (basic) to Level III (advanced) as defined in the Skills Assessment Chart) and vet members who register for the trip to ensure that their skills and boat are a good match for the trip.

 Trip leaders need to: